DRIVER-EU/test-bed-admin/README.md

 * All gateways

 ## Auto create mode
 In the client.properties the parameter init.auto defines if the topic creation is done by invoking (either by clicking on the button, or invoking the Rest Endpoint by e.g.: Trial Manager), or if the Admin tool should create all core topics on startup automatically.
 Be aware, the Kafka has to be up and running before the Admin Service is started.

+## reset DB mode
+In the client.properties the parameter reset.db defines, if the DB tables should be cleaned during startup.
+If this is set to true, all tables (also the logs) are cleaned and the configuration defined in the json files is stored.

 ## Create all topics